Sjeiti/ronvalstarnl/src/data/markdown/post_animating-svg.md

 (dot)[Lottie](https://dotlottie.io/) is an open-source JSON file format, not something to use directly.
 It started with the AfterEffects plugin [Bodymovin](https://exchange.adobe.com/apps/cc/12557/bodymovin) along with a JavaScript player for use in websites.
 This was in 2015 but the official dotLottie format was standardised in 2020.

+Since Lottie is not officially recognized by the W3C you will need JavaScript to run it.

 #### Lottiefiles

 [LottieFiles](https://lottiefiles.com) has [several integrations](https://lottiefiles.com/integrations) among which plugins for: AfterEffects, Animate and Figma.